City report urges Calgary to forgo Olympics bid unless conditions met

 “Given the current assumptions around existing debt, Green Line debt and other future debt both directly and indirectly associated with the 2026 [Olympics], there is concern that debt levels could exceed appropriate amounts,” administration said.

-Calgary has a legislated debt ceiling and last week the city’s chief financial officer warned the hosting the Olympics could mean surpassing the limit.
+Calgary has a legislated debt ceiling and last week the city’s chief financial officer warned hosting the Olympics could mean surpassing the limit.

 Calgary’s bid exploration committee, which was appointed to evaluate the feasibility of hosting the Olympics, calculated the Games would cost $4.6-billion and run a deficit.
 It predicted the federal government and other levels of government would chip in $2.4-billion, but it did not have any guarantees.